 Information, counselling, and referral services are available to adult adoptees and their birth family members who wish to learn about or re-establish contact with someone separated by adoption.
-Persons may seek non-identifying information such as social or medical history, or may request to meet a birth child or parent.
-Persons can expect a waiting period for these services except for emergencies.
+Persons may seek information such as a social or medical history, or may request to meet a birth child or parent.